cyring/CoreFreq/README.md

  3. load the _CoreFreq_ driver with its `Register_CPU_Freq` parameter:
 `insmod corefreqk.ko Register_CPU_Freq=1`

+* Q: Governor is missing in Kernel window even after a successful registration.

+  A: When Registrations are done through the UI, they have  to be done in the following order:

+ 1. Clock Source
+ 2. Governor driver
+ 3. CPU-FREQ driver
+ 4. CPU-IDLE driver
+ 5. CPU-IDLE route

 * Q: The CPU freezes or the System crashes.